FaithAlone.net

 26 All the souls that came with Jacob into Egypt, which came out of his loins, besides Jacob's sons' wives, all the souls were threescore and six;

-That all makes sense.
-66 people are counted as officially coming into Egypt with Jacob.
+The above states that 66 people are counted as officially coming into Egypt with Jacob, as expected.

 Genesis 46:27